putitsimply/christian-bible-explained/ruth.md

 Boaz marries Ruth, and they have a son named Obed.
 Obed becomes the grandfather of King David.
 That link matters later because David is an important figure in Jewish history and, for Christians, part of Jesus’ family line.

 Overall, Ruth is about loyalty, kindness, and practical care for people in hardship, and it shows how someone seen as an outsider can become fully included in the community.

+## Big ideas

+* Loyalty and kindness are shown through everyday actions (staying, sharing, protecting).
+* The story pays attention to people who are vulnerable (widows, migrants, the poor).
+* Ruth becomes connected to King David’s family line, which later matters in Christian tradition.